 SUMMER: $7-20/day per person (less if you camp out)

 If you have helped build this place or are a pal, please disregard these costs and enjoy!
 If you help work on the place while you are here, factor that in

 Please bring your own groceries, unless other arrangements have been made.
 If you partake in shared meals, think about how you can contribute & pitch in beyond the sliding scale.
 And if you need to use basic staples, pitch in extra $

 What Kind of Costs are We Talking About?
 Whether you are visiting or hosting an event, costs are minimal.
 Expenses are toilet paper, propane for cooking & showers, firewood, lamp oil, ice for coolers, laundry for bed sheets, and miscellaneous supplies.

-Spaces Available: Upstairs Studio has a double bed; Guestroom (the boathole) has a queen bed; Guest Cabin (the parlor) has a double bed.
+Spaces Available: Upstairs Studio has a double bed- NOT AVAILABLE (residents living in there); Guestroom (the boathole) has a queen bed; Guest Cabin (the parlor) has a double bed- NOT AVAILABLE (resident living in there).
 Otherwise, there is room for camping outside (more info under “facilities/details” tab).
-Inquire to see which of the three indoor spaces are open
+Inquire to see if any indoor spaces are open

 Length of Stay: Visitors are welcome for up to a two-week stay, though longer stays (one month or more) can be negotiated.
 Just be in touch, and we can talk about the details.

 What to Bring: Bedding and blankets are provided in each indoor sleep space.
 Bring a towel, headlamp/flashlight, extra batteries, water bottle, sturdy shoes.
 Visitors use a cooler with ice (provided).
 Be aware items can perish quickly.
 Additionally, in the summertime: sunscreen, long-sleeved and light weight shirts and pants for mosquito protection, hat, sunglasses, earplugs, swimwear…